MileHacker Logo

 • Inquire about meal contents if you have dietary restrictions.

-• The last meal of the day is often served early, typically around 6:00 PM.
+• Dinner is often served early, typically about 6:00 PM.

 Island vs. Mainland Stay

-• Consider an early morning visit to Miyajima if staying on the mainland.
+• Consider an early morning visit to Miyajima if staying not on the islands.

 • Ferries to Miyajima run often throughout the day.